Path-Restore: Learning Network Path Selection for Image Restoration: Abstract

 \section{Abstract}

 Very deep Convolutional Neural Networks (CNNs) have greatly improved the performance on various image restoration tasks.
-However, this comes at a price of increasing computational burden, which limits their practical usages.
-We believe that some corrupted image regions are inherently easier to restore than others since the distortion and content vary within an image.
-To this end, we propose Path-Restore, a multi-path CNN with a pathfinder that could dynamically select an appropriate route for each image region.
-We train the pathfinder using reinforcement learning with a difficulty-regulated reward, which is related to the performance, complexity and ``the difficulty of restoring a region''.
+However, this comes at a price of increasing computational burden, hence limiting their practical usages.
+We observe that some corrupted image regions are inherently easier to restore than others since the distortion and content vary within an image.
+To leverage this, we propose Path-Restore, a multi-path CNN with a pathfinder that can dynamically select an appropriate route for each image region.
+We train the pathfinder using reinforcement learning with a difficulty-regulated reward.
+This reward is related to the performance, complexity and ``the difficulty of restoring a region''.
+A policy mask is further investigated to jointly process all the image regions.
 We conduct experiments on denoising and mixed restoration tasks.
-The results show that our method could achieve comparable or superior performance to existing approaches with less computational cost.
-In particular, our method is effective for real-world denoising, where the noise distribution varies across different regions of a single image.
-We surpass the state-of-the-art CBDNet~\cite{guo2019toward} by 0.94 dB and run 29\% faster on the realistic Darmstadt Noise Dataset~\cite{plotz2017benchmarking}.
-Models and codes will be released.\footnote{\url{https://yuke93.github.io/Path-Restore/}}
+The results show that our method achieves comparable or superior performance to existing approaches with less computational cost.
+In particular, Path-Restore is effective for real-world denoising, where the noise distribution varies across different regions on a single image.
+Compared to the state-of-the-art RIDNet~\cite{anwar2019real}, our method achieves comparable performance and runs 2.7x faster on the realistic Darmstadt Noise Dataset~\cite{plotz2017benchmarking}.
+Models and codes are available on the project page: \url{https://www.mmlab-ntu.com/project/pathrestore/}.